-An applicant tracking system is essentially an electronic resume-screening program that businesses use to filter out unsuitable resumes, thereby reducing the number of resumes the humans must eventually read.
-ATS’s are used by all large corporations (like Tim Horton’s and Walmart), most big companies (like Stuart Olsen), all Government agencies, all School Boards, City Departments, some Towns and Municipalities, City Police, RCMP, Banks, and on and on.
-Even smaller companies with large employee turnaround, like many small construction companies, use an ATS, and you might be surprised by which companies in your community use them.
+An applicant tracking system is essentially an electronic resume-screening program that companies use to filter resumes.
+One of an ATS’s main functions is to reduce the number of resumes the humans must eventually read.
+ATS’s are used by all large corporations (like Tim Horton’s and Walmart), most big companies (like Stuart Olsen and CNRL), all Government agencies, all School Boards, City Departments, some Towns and Municipalities, City Police, RCMP, Banks, and on and on.
+Even smaller companies with large employee turnaround, like many small construction-trades companies, use an ATS.
+You might be surprised by which companies in your community use them.

 Applicant Tracking Systems save companies tens of thousands of dollars a year in recruitment/acquisition costs and even smaller companies recognize the long-term value of these systems.
 ATSs do far more than just weed out undesirables—they manage the entire recruitment process from resume-screening to managing the paperwork on a new hire.
-So, it is not surprising to learn that perhaps your neighborhood mechanic shop uses an applicant tracking system.
+So, it is not surprising to learn that perhaps your neighbourhood mechanic shop uses an applicant tracking system.

-Some companies, particularly those who do get a lot of walk-ins, use an ATS to ensure their hiring practices are fair.
+Some companies, particularly those who get a lot of walk-ins (restaurants, retail stores, small trade shops), prefer to use an ATS to ensure their hiring practices are fair.
 While applicant tracking systems are highly customized to suit the specific requirements of each business, they also are neutral.
-An ATS doesn’t know you may be the receptionist’s cousin or the foreman’s nephew so if you do get selected for an interview, no one could claim it was because you got preferential consideration and cause all kinds of nightmares for the business.
+An ATS doesn’t know you may be the receptionist’s cousin or the foreman’s nephew so if you do get selected for an interview, no one could claim it was because you got preferential consideration, causing all kinds of nightmares for the business.

 So how do you get an ATS to love your resume?